cisherlock/guide-local-rtmp-server/README.md

 $ chmod +x rtmp.sh
 $ ./rtmp.sh
 ```
+You will possibly get an error saying it can't create '/tmp', and prompt for password.
+Just enter your password and press return.

 Wait until the script ends.
 Follow instructions as they appear in the terminal.
 No need to follow any of the below steps.